SaminJawad/Structured_Programming_Practice_Problems/README.md

       if taxable income is in the range 300001-500000 then charge 20% tax.<br>
       if taxable income is above 500001 then charge 30% tax.<br>
 <br>
   28. Write a program that takes two numbers as user input and calculates the sum of the numbers divisible by 5, 7, and 13 individually between those two input numbers.
 Do this using a while loop.<br/>

-  Sample Input:<br/>
+  <br/>Sample Input:<br/>
   10 50<br/>

   Output:<br/>